 BJ's mobile app redefines casual dining ordering and payment process with streamlined technology

-In 2014, BrandTrip Partners CEO Tim Hackbardt was part of the team at BJ’s Restaurants that launched the first casual dining restaurant chain mobile app and online ordering platform that allowed you to order your meal for a dine-in occasion.
+In 2014, BrandTrip Partners CEO Tim Hackbardt was part of the team at BJ’s Restaurants that launched the first casual dining restaurant chain mobile app and online ordering platform allowing you to order your meal for a dine-in occasion.
 The cumbersome process of placing your order and paying for it in a sit-down environment can be fraught with a long list of pain points depending on how efficient your staff is during that shift.
-The BJ's team focused on those irritations and applied the appropriate pressure to the age old casual dining ordering and payment wounds.
+The BJ's team focused on those irritations and applied the appropriate pressure to the age-old casual dining ordering and payment wounds.

-The new process allows you to place the order on your phone, show up (all mobile orders automatically get you placed on the preferred seating waitlist by the way), get seated and the food starts coming right out.
+The new process allowed you to place the order on your phone, show up (all mobile orders automatically get you placed on the preferred seating waitlist by the way), get seated and the food starts coming right out.
 More importantly, when you want to leave, press a button on the mobile app and your bill is paid.
 Done and done.
 We used to call it legalized “dine & dash.”

 Note: The fact that the CEO of BJ’s was also a board member at Domino’s should not be lost in this conversation.